PeculiarVentures/PKI.js/README.md

 * New version of "certificate chaing verification engine" passed almost all tests from NIST PKITS.
 Tests are also shipped with the library;
 * Internal "WebCrypto shim" making it possible to work with "spki/pkcs8" formats in any environment;
-* Internal realization of special routine working with ES2015 generators;

 Full detailed information about all PKI.js features could be found [in separate file](FEATURES.md).
 Description of PKI.js code structure could be found [in separate file](https://github.com/PeculiarVentures/PKI.js/tree/master/src/README.md).